-Indigenous Ownership and European Settlement
+Indigenous Ownership and Yugambeh-Inspired Names

 Most of the names in and around the Gold Coast came from the Yugambeh people.
 Once the early European surveyors arrived in the region, they documented and made the names official.
 Examples of the Yugambeh names that have stuck until today include Coombabah and Nerang.
 A lot has changed in the region since then.
-However, what hasn’t changed is the fact that the Gold Coast remains a home to several descendants of the Aborigines.
+However, what hasn’t changed is the fact that the Gold Coast remains home to several descendants of the Aborigines.

 In its earlier years, the Gold Coast was quite popular as a place for timber, farms and cattle.
 Sugar farms, cotton farms, and dairy farms were some of the most common features of the region.